colossus9/github-admin-toolkit/README.md

 Enterprise customers use a private instance to store sensitive company intellectual property, while they may also use the public github.com to open source content and contribute to public projects.

-## How to use the github-admin-toolkit
+# Contributing to the github-admin-toolkit

+This section to be moved to **CONTRIBUTING.md**.

 ## Adding scripts